mamadou6c/Phone-Lookup/README.md

     *   Navigate to `http://127.0.0.1:5000/` in your web browser.

 3.  **Enter a phone number:**
+    *    Enter phone number in the input field.
     ![Input](screenshot/screenshot_01.jpg)
     *   Click the "Get Information" button.